epiforecasts/covidregionaldata/inst/paper/paper.md

 `covidregionaldata` has been used by researchers to source standardised data for estimating the effective reproductive number of COVID-19 in real-time both nationally and subnationally [@Abbott2020].
 It has also been used in analyses comparing effective reproduction numbers from different subnational data sources in the United Kingdom [@Sherratt2020], and estimating the increase in transmission related to the B.1.1.7 variant [@Davies2021].
 As well as its use in research it has also been used to visualise and explore current trends in COVID-19 case, deaths, and hospitalisations.

+# Acknowledgements

+This package provides an interface to data sources which are often collected and maintained by individuals or small teams.
+Our work, both in this package and more generally, would not be possible without their efforts.
+Thanks to all contributors and package users who have otherwise provided feedback.
+Thanks to Tim Taylor for useful design discussions.

+# Funding statement

+This work was supported by a studentship to J.P. funded by the Biotechnology and Biological Sciences Research Council (BBSRC) grant nr.
+(BB/M011178/1).
+SEA, KS, and SF were funded by a Wellcome Trust Senior Research Fellowship to Sebastian Funk (210758/Z/18/Z).

 # References